+Encouraged for students who will work primarily in Photography.
 Digital cameras used in class should have manual settings (film speed, F-stop and shutter speed) as well as a high quality resolution.
 You will also need the USB cord that fits your camera or a USB card reader.

-SDHC Memory Card (4GB+) (optional - RECOMMENDED for photography students)
+SDHC Memory Card (4GB+) (optional - RECOMMENDED FOR PHOTOGRAPHY STUDENTS)

+Encouraged for students who will work primarily in Photography.
 You may prefer to use your own memory card that you can use with the school's cameras.